Skip to main content

 Create a Profile for the EM to Connect to the Database

-Set up the EM profile to connect to the same database as the SAM as per the procedure to Create System DSNs.
+Set up the Enterprise Manager profile to connect to the same database as the SAM, as described in Create System DSNs.

-1. Use menu path: Start > All Programs > OpConxps > Enterprise Manager.
+1. Go to Start > All Programs > OpConxps > Enterprise Manager.

-3. On the Database Connection Profile screen: Enter a Profile Namein the Profile Name text box.
+3. On the Database Connection Profile screen, enter a profile name in the Profile Name field.

-• To use SQL Authentication, enter opconui in the Username field and enter opconui's passwordin the Password text box.
+• To use SQL Authentication, enter opconui in the Username field and enter the opconui password in the Password field.

-• To use Windows Authentication, select the Use Windows Authentication checkbox.
+• To use Windows Authentication, select the Use Windows Authentication option.

-5. Enter the Server name or IP Address in the SQL Server text box.
+5. Enter the server name or IP address in the SQL Server field.

 caution

-If connecting to a Server with a backslash (\) in the name, this means the server uses SQL Instance Names.
-The SQL Server Browser services must be running on that server for the EM to successfully connect to the database.
+If the server name contains a backslash (\), the server uses SQL Instance Names.
+The SQL Server Browser service must be running on that server for Enterprise Manager to successfully connect to the database.

-6. Select the database in the Database drop-down list or click the Database button to show the available databases.
+6. Select the database from the Database list, or select the Database button to display the available databases.

 note

-The list of databases will only be made available once each of the previous text boxes have been filled in.
+The database list is only available after all previous fields have been filled in.

-8. (Optional) Click on the Color button, select the desired profile color, and click OK.
+8. (Optional) Select the Color button, select the desired profile color, and select OK.

-9. Click Next to advance to the next window.
+9. Select Next to advance to the next screen.

 note

-The next window will indicate whether the database connection has tested successfully.
+The next screen indicates whether the database connection tested successfully.

-10. If the test was not successful: Click the Back button to correct the problem and try again.
+10. If the test was not successful, select Back to correct the problem and try again.

-11. If the test was successful: Click the Next button to go on to choose the method for connecting to the SAM application server for reading log files.
+11. If the test was successful, select Next to choose the method for connecting to the SAM application server for reading log files.

-12. On the OpCon data location screen: Choose the Directory with Windows integrated authentication radio button.
+12. On the OpCon data location screen, select the Directory with Windows integrated authentication option.

 note

-For the default [[SERVER]] token in the UNC path to the OpConxps directory on the SAM server, the EM will automatically replace that token with the database server IP/Hostname specified in the profile (refer to Step 5).
-With this token in place, if you change the database server in the profile you will not need to change the UNC path (as long as the share directory is the same).
+For the default [[SERVER]] token in the UNC path to the OpConxps directory on the SAM server, Enterprise Manager automatically replaces that token with the database server IP or hostname specified in the profile (Step 5).
+With this token in place, if you change the database server in the profile you do not need to change the UNC path, as long as the share directory is the same.

-• If on the OpCon server, in the Path field, enter the path to the <Output Directory>.
+• If on the OpCon server, enter the path to the <Output Directory> in the Path field.

-• If on any other Windows machine on the same Domain, first share the <Output Directory> (e.g., C:\ProgramData\OpConxps) on the OpCon server to users and grant the each user Read permission.
-Then, in the Path field, enter or browse to select the path to the <Output Directory> on the server.
+• If on any other Windows machine on the same domain, first share the <Output Directory> (e.g., C:\ProgramData\OpConxps) on the OpCon server and grant each user Read permission.
+Then enter or browse to the path to the <Output Directory> on the server in the Path field.

 Distribute Connection Profiles

-After configuring the connection profiles on one machine for the EM, you can distribute the profiles to all other EM machines with a simple file copy.
-After first installation on many machines, this process may be helpful; however, after users have configured their own profiles there may be a reason they should have a unique set of connection profiles.
-Before overwriting a user's connection profiles, be sure to back up their existing profiles.xml file.
+After configuring connection profiles on one machine, you can distribute the profiles to all other Enterprise Manager machines with a simple file copy.
+Before overwriting a user's connection profiles, back up their existing profiles.xml file.

-1. On the machine with all the EM profiles already configured, browse to the .enterpriseManager in the user directory.
+1. On the machine with all Enterprise Manager profiles configured, browse to the .enterpriseManager folder in the user directory.

 2. Right-click the profiles.xml file and select Copy from the menu.